rdmurphy/never-again/README.md

 Caveats
 -------

 Currently, **Never Again!** is built to suit the Texas Tribune way of doing things.
-I plan to "de-Tribune" it in the near future so it's more generic.
-That way others can pull it in and add their own customizations on top of the basic framework.
+I plan to "de-Tribune" it in the near future so it's more generic, so others can pull it in and add their own customizations on top of the basic framework.

 Installation
 ------------